eduNEXT/openedx-alexa-adaptor-template/README.md

 7. Save the changes.

 Additionally, if you want to use the skill you need to enable the "Voice Profile" permission.
-Follow the steps below to enable (if you don't have enabled) the "Voice Profile" permission:
+Follow the steps below to enable (if you haven't) the "Voice Profile" permission:

 1. Open the Alexa app (Android or iOS). **IMPORTANT**: The account must be the same account that you use to create the skill in the Amazon Alexa Console.